- What kind of videos are you looking for?

 Can I re-edit an existing video for a project?

-As per project terms, Genero filmmakers retain full ownership of their video footage if they are not chosen as as winner.
+As per project terms, Genero filmmakers retain full ownership of their video footage if they are not selected as as the official video.
 If you feel that footage from a previous project fits with another potential project then you may certainly create a new edit from your existing shots - you own that footage after all!

-For an example, the winner of M83 - Steve McQueen was a re-edit of a previous Genero submission, which was itself a re-edit of an incomplete short film.
+For an example, the officially selected video for M83 - Steve McQueen was a re-edit of a previous Genero submission, which was itself a re-edit of an incomplete short film.
 The Steve McQueen video now has over 1,000,000 views on YouTube!

 Can't find what your looking for?
 Contact us.